-CEO Todd McKinnon says that CIAM comprises just a quarter of Okta’s revenue, but it’s growing at an absurd 70% per year over the last two quarters.
+CEO Todd McKinnon says that CIAM comprises just a quarter of Okta’s revenue, but it’s growing at a rapid pace.
 This gives Okta a new market to attack to increase its customer retention metrics and justify its soaring stock price.

 #5.
 Palo Alto Networks (PANW)